zbalkan/PANhunt/README.md

 - An optional JSON formatted report generation capability is added for integration with 3rd parties.
   - JSON report filename template: `panhunt_<timestamp>.json`
 - A flag `-q` (quiet) is added to disable terminal output be used when it is integrated with other tools.
+- A flag `-f` (filepath) is added to enable sigle-file scans.
+Great for FIM integration.

 NB!
 There is around 20-25% performance impact after refactoring.
 There are no performance improvements tried yet.